 When the cursor is placed over an icon, a message appears describing the icon's function, such as "ExpressAlign."

 Selecting an icon from the "Alignment Procedure" bar will take you to the procedure that the icon represents.

-Selecting , Forward key, or , Backward key, will move the screen forward or backward in the alignment procedure as outlined on the procedure bar.
+Selecting or will move the screen forward or backward in the alignment procedure as outlined on the procedure bar.